 |capital gains tax (“CGT”)|

-Capital gains are included in gross income subject to the standard income tax rate.
+Capital gains are included in ordinary taxable income subject to the corporate income tax at the standard rate of 25%.

 withholding tax (“WHT”) rates